crcardenas/Adephaga_UCE/markdown_files/map_probes_and_intersect.md

 ### `index.sh`

-This script first indexes the genome and maps using BWA and then does the same using using blastn.
+This script first indexes the genome and maps using BWA.

 ```
 #!/bin/bash